saoirse-defi/milestone2-vanilla/README.md

 ### Sprites

 When designing UX for a game, selecting the correct sprite image is essential as it can dramatically change the appearance & feel of your finished application.
-I decided to browse several game development marketplaces to see which sprite images were available for free.
+For my search, I decided to browse several game development marketplaces to see which sprite images were available for free.
+As the theme of the game is science fiction, it naturally limited my search.

 ###### Player Sprite (Human Mining Station)